Jeanne Bonaparte: Early life

 Jeanne was born on 15 September 1861 in Orval Abbey, Belgium.
 She was one of five children born to her parents, but only one of two who survived to adulthood.
 Her brother being Roland Bonaparte.
-She was born during the reign of Napoleon III of France, but her family was never well received at the French imperial court as her grandfather Lucien Bonaparte displeased his brother Napoleon I with his choice of wife and was concequently disinherited.
+She was born during the reign of Napoleon III of France, but her family was never well received at the French imperial court as her grandfather Lucien Bonaparte displeased his brother Napoleon I with his choice of wife and was consequently disinherited.
 Her own father too being disinherited over his own choice of wife.
 Among French society, she was known for her paintings and sculptures.

 After the fall of the Second French Empire in 1870, Jeanne, like all other Bonapartes, were sent into exile.
 She and her family moved to Brussels and then to London, where her father died shortly after.

 As children, Jeanne and Roland received a first-class education.
 While they were in London, a former French officer whose father had served under Napoleon I took pity on the family and made arrangements for Roland to return to France and attend a military school.
 He also helped Jeanne by sending her to an art school in Paris.
 Jeanne took courses in painting and engraving.
 In the art school where she studied, she befriended the prosperous Monegasque heiress, Marie-Félix Blanc.
 Jeanne would later introduce Roland to Marie, who later marry.
 This greatly benefited the family's financial situation as Marie and her brother each gave Jeanne a million francs, after which she received many proposals, but her family encouraged her to marry for love.